tenderScript/tenderScript.github.io/_posts/2017-05-09-registration.markdown

 ### Requirements

-Almost every school district had a different set requirements when registering students for programs/teams.
-I realized that although many of our partner schools asked for the same thing, our products needed to be somewhat configureable to meet all their needs.
-In order for this product to be successful, flexibility was needed for what documents/forms should be included, signed, and how payments were collected.
+Almost every school district had a different set requirements when it came to registering students for programs/teams.
+I realized that although many of our partner schools asked for the same thing, our products still needed to be somewhat configureable to meet the needs of the edge case schools.
+In order for this product to be successful, flexibility was needed for what documents/forms should be included, signed, and how each school was collecting payments.
 <br>
 <br>